 If you have started your business with Facebook, Amazon or Google and then Facebook, Amazon or Google change something, you could suddenly lose your business overnight.
-The way to mitigate this risk is to build a website for yourself and collect the email addresses of your prospects and customers.
+The way to mitigate this risk is to actually have your own brand or brands have a website, a web presence, and collect the email addresses of your prospects and customers.

 #7 Don’t complain